mistress-of-loft-and-spire/maud/README.md

 1. [Download the latest version of Maud](https://github.com/mistress-of-loft-and-spire/maud/releases) (Linux, Windows, MacOSX)

-2. Extract the archive to where you like and run *maud*
+2. Extract the archive to where you like and run `maud` / `maud.exe` / `Maud.app`

-3. Load the Watson *frames* file.
+3. Load the Watson `frames` file.
 It should be located at:
    * Linux: `~/.config/watson/frames`
    * Windows: `%appdata%\watson\frames` or `C:\Users\<user>\AppData\Roaming\watson\frames`
    * MacOSX: `~/Library/Application Support/watson/frames`